Virtual Program Frequently Asked Questions

 Parents and guardians often reach out to ask how they can best help their children when they are grieving the death of someone in their life.
 This parenting care group was developed to provide a safe space for parents and guardians to share their challenges around parenting bereaved children.
 We will have some open discussion, along with ideas and information about how to engage with your children and teenagers.
 We will also invite special guests to share their wisdom on parenting and connecting with your children and teenagers even in the midst of grief.

-Teen Coffee House is designed to:
+Teen Programming is designed to:

-- Introduce Peers who can personally relate to the death of a family member
+- Introduce peers who can personally relate to the death of a family member

 - Provide peer mentorship